Red Bull

 Red Bull is a brand of energy drinks created and owned by the Austrian company Red Bull GmbH.
-With a market share of 43%, it is the most popular energy drink brand as of 2020, and the third most valuable soft drink brand, behind Coca-Cola and Pepsi.
-Since its launch in 1987, more than 100 billion cans of Red Bull have been sold worldwide, including over 12.6 billion in 2024.
+It had a global market share of 13% in the energy drink market in 2023 and was the third most valuable soft drink brand in 2021, behind Coca-Cola and Pepsi.
+Since its launch in 1987, more than 100 billion cans of Red Bull have been sold worldwide, including over 13.9 billion in 2025.

-Originally available only in a single undistinguished flavour sold in a tall and slim silver and blue can, called Red Bull Energy Drink, the drink added numerous variants over time.
-Rather than following a traditional marketing approach, Red Bull has generated awareness and created a "brand myth" through proprietary extreme sport event series such as Red Bull Cliff Diving World Series, Red Bull Air Race, and Red Bull Crashed Ice, as well as standout stunts like the Red Bull Stratos space diving project.
-In addition to sport series, its marketing includes multiple sports team ownerships, celebrity endorsements, and music through its Red Bull Records label.
+Originally available only in a single undistinguished flavour called Red Bull Energy Drink, the drink added numerous variants over time.
+Rather than following a traditional marketing approach, Red Bull has generated awareness and created a "brand myth" through extreme sport events.

 Red Bull was derived from a similar drink called Krating Daeng which originated in Thailand and was introduced by Chaleo Yoovidhya.
 While doing business in Thailand, Austrian entrepreneur Dietrich Mateschitz purchased a can of Krating Daeng and claimed it cured his jet lag.
 Mateschitz sought to create a partnership with Chaleo and formulated a product that would suit the tastes of Westerners, such as by carbonating the drink.
 In 1984, the two founded Red Bull GmbH in Fuschl am See, Salzburg, Austria.
-When branding their product, Mateschitz referenced Krating Daeng's name: in Thai, daeng means red, and a krating (known in English as a gaur) is a large species of wild bovine native to the Indian subcontinent.
-Red Bull and Krating Daeng use the same red bull on yellow sun logo while continuing to market their drinks separately in the Thai and Western markets.